AurelieGedeon/plant-baby-web/README.md

 Plant Baby was my final project as a student at Boca Code.
 The goal was to give users information about specific plants to give them suffiecient care to survive.

 ## Getting Started
-In order to create this web app, a couple packages needed to be installed before continuing:
+In order to create this web app, a couple packages are needed to be installed before continuing:

 ### React